benjaminlread/blr-sandbox/testpage.md

 ---
 layout: page
-title: This Is a Test Page
+title: Sample of an Ordinary Page
 ---

 This is a test page